 Weigh the sugar with a digital scale and place in a large bowl.

-Weigh apricot kernel oil, glycerin, and Chocolate fragrance oil and add to the sugar.
+Weigh apricot kernel oil, glycerin, and chocolate fragrance oil (or chocolate truffle essential oil) and add to the sugar.
 Stir well and set aside.

 Cut the melt and pour soap into 1 inch cubes and use the digital scale to weigh them.

 Place them in the measuring cup and melt in 30 second increments in the microwave.
 Stir after each increment.

 When it is melted, let it cool for a minute and then pour over the sugar mixture.
 Stir well.